mircea-mihail/bike-system/README.md

 		* going to work
 		* coming from work
 		* going to university
-		*going to gym
+		* going to gym
+		* coming back from gym
 	- potential features:
 		* length of trip
 		* number of stops
 		* average speed
 		* acceleration spikes
 		* deceleration spikes
-		* average speeed in parts of trip
+		* velocity evolution during trip (am I faster in the beginning and slower at the end?)

 ### Sign Detection and Behaviour analiysis
-Detect signs in real time and store the moment of detection in a csv file.
+Detect street signs in real time and store the moment of detection in a csv file.
 Look at the velocity evolution after seeing key street signs and observe behaviour.
 This part is a mix between the real time calculator and the data analisys.

 #### Main goal
+* mount camera to current case (make an attachment?)
 * detect important street signs in real time
 * store the moment of detection, how well it maches and the type of sign
 * warn the rider if necessary